<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Fiberglass

-The interior surface of a fiberglass pool is called the gelcoat.
+The interior surface of a fiberglass pool is created with a resin material referred to as gelcoat.
 It’s smooth to the touch.

-Steps or tanning ledges are designed to have an anti-slip texture, but even that’s not rough.
+Steps or tanning ledges are designed to have a slip-resistant texture that’s pleasant to walk on.

 Vinyl Liner